Skip to main content

 A Systems Biology View of Peptide Efficacy

-From a perspective, peptide therapy is an intervention designed to modulate a single node (the pituitary) within a complex, interconnected network.
+From a systems biology perspective, peptide therapy is an intervention designed to modulate a single node (the pituitary) within a complex, interconnected network.
 Its success is therefore contingent on the state of the entire system.
 The table below outlines these interactions at a more granular, mechanistic level.

 Peptide Class Mechanism of Action Lifestyle-Driven Antagonist Mechanism of Interference